 Forex News

-CAD edges higher as softer USD and risk-on tone support – Scotiabank
+CAD steadies near 1.38 as USD sets the tone – Scotiabank

 News provided by the portal FXStreet